evansbenj/BIO722.md/6_summary_statistics.md

 cat chrX_analysis.windowed.pi | awk '{sum+=$5} END { print "Average = ",sum/NR}'
 ```

+# Why are we doing this again ?!?!

 We can calculate the ratio of nucleotide diversity on the X versus the average on the autosomes (with lots of caveats) like this:
 ```
 perl -E "say 3.58237/((4.67155+4.25618)/2)"
 ```

+What does this suggest about the variance in reproductive success in male versus female macaque monkeys?